What is MySQL: A Beginner’s Guide to the Popular Database System

 Extensions of MySQL, also known as different versions, include:

-• Drizzle is a lightweight open-source database management system under development based on MySQL 6.0; However, it is no longer used.
+• Drizzle is a lightweight open-source database management system under development based on MySQL 6.0; however, it is no longer used.

-Programs You Can Use for MySQL
+Programs You Can Use For MySQL

 • XAMPP